-You must obtain prior written approval from a POS faculty member if you take POS 408, POS 466, POS 485.
+You must obtain prior written approval from a POS faculty member if you take POS 408, or POS 485.
 You may only use experience of difference coursework with a course prefix other than POS in exceptional circumstances, with your advisor's prior approval.
 If you take more than 3 units of experience of difference coursework, they will count in general elective credit.

 - You must complete a minor of at least 18 units from those described in this catalog.
 In consultation with your advisor, you should select a minor that's appropriate for your career aspirations and educational needs.
 Your minor advisor will advise you about this part of your academic plan.

 You may not pursue the Political Science Minor in conjunction with this degree.